cnlinxi/style-token_tacotron2/README.md

 First: We use [THCHS-30(Chinese Corpus)](http://www.openslr.org/18) to conduct this experiment.
 Please download&unzip it and put it as followed:

-├── style-token_tacotron// project root dir
+├── style-token_tacotron  // project root dir

 │   ├── datasets